metosin/spec-tools/README.md

 For most core predicates, `:form` can be resolved automatically using the `spec-tools.form/resolve-form` multimethod.

-To transform registered specs into Spec records recursively, see the `spec-tools.visitor/convert-specs!`.
+To transform registered specs into Spec Records, see `spec-tools.visitor/convert-specs!`.

 ### Predefined Spec Records

-Most `clojure.core` predicates have a predefined Spec-wrapped version in `spec-tools.spec`.
+Most `clojure.core` predicates have a predefined Spec Record instance in `spec-tools.spec`.

 ```clj
 (require '[spec-tools.spec :as spec])